Psychiatric Service Dog Training Lessons & Tips

 - Be reliable in performing tasks that may be repetitive in nature

-Before jumping into training a service dog for service dog tasks – including training a psychiatric service dog – make sure the basic foundations of dog training are in place.
+Before jumping into psychiatric service dog training – training a service dog for various service dog tasks – make sure the basic foundations of dog training are in place.
 This will make the whole process so much smoother.

 Work on foundation skills first: